flyguy91355/Ollama-With-Voice/README.md

 Configurable API Endpoints: Easily customize Ollama and Piper API URLs within the ollama.py script.

 Transform your local LLM experience into an engaging, conversational assistant.
-Get started today and talk to your AI!
+Get started today and talk to your AI!.